paul-schroff/hologradpy/docs/auto_examples/feedback.rst

 .. image:: images/fb0.png

+Here, we only show the region on the camera.
 The experimental errors in the camera image are greatly reduced after 10 camera feedback iterations with 50 CG iterations each:

 .. image:: images/fb15.png